Lung Cancer Screening Program of the Cleveland Clinic Chest Cancer Center

 - Be healthy enough to tolerate curative intent treatment for early stage lung cancer; and,

 - Have not had a chest CT in the last 12 months

 Screening for lung cancer with a chest CT can find small spots in the lungs of at least 25 percent of all people who get the scan.
 These spots are called lung nodules.
 Only three or four out of 100 lung nodules found are cancer.
 The rest are small scars that will never affect your health.

 There is no way to tell if many of these small lung nodules are scars or lung cancer without further tests.
 CT scans are usually done over time to see if the lung nodule grows.
 You might need a biopsy if the lung nodule is large enough.

 If you smoke, you can cut your risk of dying from lung cancer by quitting.
-Quitting smoking will lower your risk more than having a CT screening for lung cancer.
 We advise all smokers to quit.
-You can find help from your doctor or through our Tobacco Treatment Center.
-Call 1.216.444.8111 for an appointment.
+You can find help from your doctor or through counsellors within the screening program.

 Components of our Lung Cancer Screening Program

 - Participants selected according to current national health guidelines.